 Whether a student is strapping on a board for the first time or ready to ride the 22-foot superpipe, CRMS is dedicated to helping students progress and become well-rounded riders.
 CRMS students have access to Aspen’s world-renowned ski areas and terrain parks where they can enjoy Colorado’s infamous powder and quality instruction.

 Before the season begins, students engage in dryland training.
 Dryland training involves a variety of workouts aimed at building strength and stamina to make the most of the snowboarding season ahead.
 Once the resorts open after Thanksgiving, competitive teams will have access to on-mountain training, while students in the instructional programs will wait until January to begin going to the mountain regularly.
-Certainly, all students are able to take the ski buses up to the ski resorts on the weekend whenever the mountains are open.
+All students can take the ski buses up to the ski resorts on the weekend whenever the mountains are open.

 to provide additional expertise and instruction.